Housing Justice Network Conference

 Scholarships

 If financial concerns would otherwise prevent you from attending the conference, apply for a scholarship here by 5:00 pm PT on June 18, 2026.
-Scholarship recipients will qualify for free conference registration, as well as reimbursement for a portion of their travel expenses if applicable.
+Scholarship recipients qualify for free conference registration, and can also apply for reimbursement for a portion of their travel expenses.

 Priority consideration for scholarships will be given to affordable housing residents, housing organizers, and other non-lawyer advocates.
 Applicants will be informed of their acceptance via email by June 26, 2026.